Edward Rasiulis

 Out of 5 stars, I rated this wine: 4

-Deep ruby in colour with an intense nose.
+Medium+ ruby in colour with a medium to medium+ intense nose.

-Drink now on its own or pair it with mustard crusted lamb chops with mint sauce.
+Drink now on its own or over the next 5 years and pair it with beef Bourguignon.

 Out of 5 stars, I rated this wine: 3.5+